At Stempel College, we think across academic boundaries.

 What is CEPH?

-CEPH is an independent agency recognized by the US Department of Education to accredit schools of public health and public health programs offered in settings other than schools of public health.
+CEPH is an independent agency recognized by the United States Department of Education to accredit schools of public health and public health programs offered in settings other than schools of public health.
 CEPH’s accreditation procedures require a rigorous self-evaluation—a process which engages stakeholders from across the college and external constituencies, including faculty, staff, students, alumni, collaborators and community partners.

 Why it matters